 Also Read: Signs of Malware: How to Know if Your Computer is Infected

-Ensuring your firewall settings are correctly configured is vital for optimal system protection So, let’s take a look at how to get to Windows Firewall in Windows 10.
+Ensuring your firewall settings are correctly configured is vital for optimal system protection.
+So, let’s take a look at how to get to Windows Firewall in both Windows 10 and 11.

 • Click the Start menu (the Windows icon in the bottom-left corner).